 Edward says, “And why the urgency on this matter, can’t it wait?”

 Gordie says, in a serious voice, “Clan Father, time passes, events occur; the hour of this fledgling’s flight grows ever nearer.
-There’s much I must do to ensure my wings are strong and my talons sharp before this falcon can attack our enemies.
-I don’t have time to waste, because there aren’t enough days and the number grows shorter each day.”
+There’s much I must do to ensure my wings are strong with my talons sharp before this falcon can attack our enemies.
+I don’t have time to waste, because there aren’t enough days, and the number grows shorter each day.”

 Concerned, Edward asks, “You have The Sight, you’ve seen this?”
 Gordon’s mother is shocked by the question, because only women have The Sight, the term used to cover the ability to see the future or sense people’s lies.

-In a quiet voice, Gordon says, “I’ve the Truth Sense and can sense the winds of history, but I can’t see the future.
+In a quiet voice Gordon says, “I’ve the Truth Sense, and I can sense the winds of history, but I can’t see the future.
 Recently I spoke with the Great Mother of the Amiri, she has the Long Sight.
 She can sense my Truth skills and other skills, but can’t see my future.
 She said I should consult the Great Mother of the Amira.”

 She replies, in a very serious tone, “Clan Father, I can’t see his future yet, nor can anyone else, because he hasn’t made the critical decisions yet, the ones that’ll say what it will be.
 Gordon is one around whom the future can, and will, revolve.”
 The other adults are stunned by this.
 “The Great Mother of the Amira has The Great Sight.
 She may be able to see what the main choices or chances are.
 I do know a great nexus rests here, now, in this room.
 An important decision about his future is about to be made, that’s all.”

-Leaning back, King Edward says, “Tomorrow we see the Chief Elder and have you tested to Stand.
+Leaning back again King Edward says, “Tomorrow we see the Chief Elder to have you tested to Stand.
 You’ve my support.
 How say you, daughter, do you support your son in his request to Stand?”